practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 > **CREDIT:** Although this article is my own work, it is based on ideas I got from
-> a very different but interesting early draft from Practicing Ruby reader
+> a very different but interesting [early draft][dna-draft] from Practicing Ruby reader
 > [Mike Subelsky][subelsky].
 I owe him a huge hat tip for suggesting that we cover
 > this topic and for helping me get started with it.